The ATP Marrakech (Grand Prix Hassan II) is an outdoor clay court tennis tournament on the ATP Tour that is held in Marrakech, Morocco.

 Tickets

-If you are interested in getting tickets for 2023 then I would recommend that you keep an eye on the official tournament website so that you don’t miss any announcements regarding tickets for the 2023 tournament.
+If you are interested in getting tickets for 2024 then I recommend that you keep an eye on the official tournament website so that you don’t miss any announcements regarding tickets for the 2024 tournament.

 Players

-The official entry list for 2023 has not yet been released but below is a selection of the top players that were included in the 2022 singles entry list.
+The official entry list for the 2024 tournament in Marrakech has not yet been released but below is a selection of the top players who participated in the 2023 singles draw.

 - Botic van de Zandschulp